cghislai/nexus-provisioner/README.md

 Currently using api v3.37.
 Allows to fetch initial admin password and secret texts using kuberenetes client with sufficient privileges.
+- to fetch initial password, the client must list, get pods, and exec into it;
+- to fetch secret references, the client must get secrets.

 ## Example config file